The United Nations Office for Project Services (UNOPS)

 The jobs we create

 Few measures can describe UNOPS commitment to sustainability better than the jobs we create for local people.

 In the past years, millions of days of paid work for beneficiaries were created through UNOPS-supported projects.

 By creating employment opportunities to communities, we directly and indirectly support more sustainable outcomes.
 By both providing an income and training people in important skills, we not only increase the potential for future employment, we increase the chances that salaries are spent locally, thus supporting local economies.

 The knowledge we bring

-In 2018, we provided more than 31,000 days of technical advice to stakeholders across a range of projects.
+In 2019, we provided almost 28,000 days of technical advice to stakeholders across a range of projects.

 A core contribution to social sustainability and developing national capacity is through passing our skills and experience to the people we work with on our projects.

 We take pride in the fact that our expertise – from procurement to resilient infrastructure development – is grounded in international practices, norms and standards, and adheres to principles of transparency and accountability.